RealOrangeOne/theorangeone.net/content/posts/traefik-basics/index.md

 So, what does a fully configured traefik setup look like?
 I'm glad you asked!

 First, you'll need to setup and install traefik, which can be done with a very simple docker-compose file, as shown above.
-Your default configuration will need to define at least 1 entrypoint.
+Your default configuration will need to define at least one entrypoint.

 Once you already have traefik installed and setup, adding services is very simple: